paulrenenichols/alva/_docs/phase-plans/06-phase-6-implementation-plan.md

    - Branch-based deployment strategy
    - Custom domain configuration (optional)

+6. **Updated README Documentation**
+   - Comprehensive Storybook section with live links
+   - Component development workflow documentation
+   - Troubleshooting guides and quick start instructions
+   - Links to deployed Storybook instances

-This phase establishes the foundation for efficient component development and design system implementation, enabling the team to build consistent, well-documented components with proper styling integration and automated deployment to a live, accessible component library.
+This phase establishes the foundation for efficient component development and design system implementation, enabling the team to build consistent, well-documented components with proper styling integration, automated deployment to a live, accessible component library, and comprehensive documentation for team onboarding and reference.